This is my response to the Perl Weekly Challenge #60.

 docs.raku.org/routine/combinations

-for more information about combinations
+for more information about combinations.

 See docs.raku.org/language/operators#index-entry-methodop_>>. for more information about the hyper method call operator.